 -

 Cultivate Trust: Build trust by being truthful, trustworthy, and tolerant in your interactions with others.
 Use words like "truthful" and "trustworthy" to convey your commitment to honesty and integrity.
-For example, instead of making vague promises, be clear and specific about your intentions.
+As an example, instead of making vague promises, be clear and specific about your intentions.
 Say "I'm committed to being truthful and trustworthy in all my dealings with you."
 This helps to build confidence and strengthen relationships.

 -